 Fever is the body’s natural response when fighting infection.
 Run of the mill fevers that my children get from a cold virus picked up at school or the playground are treated gently and easily.
-Acetaminophen and ibuprofen are hard on the stomach, liver and overall gut health (read those labels closely).
-So for fevers caused by a simple cold virus here’s what we do:
+Acetaminophen and ibuprofen are hard on the stomach, liver and overall gut health (read those labels closely), so they’re not my first line of defense.
+For fevers caused by a simple cold virus (lower than 103 degrees) here’s what we do:

 This tip is so simple that many overlook it.
 It’s my most effective treatment for the average non-threatening fever.
 I place a cool cloth (not cold) on my child’s forehead for a few minutes.
 In less than 10 minutes (or longer depending on how high the temp) the fever will drop a few degrees or sometimes break temporarily.

 Now my child feels well enough to eat, sleep more comfortably or even play.
 With this method I can easily tell when her temp has risen again by her behavior before I even reach for the thermometer.
 The playing stops, the weariness sets in and I know that the fever is back in action.

 At this point I add the cool cloth until her temperature lowers again.
 I repeat this routine throughout the day and night as needed.
 A fever can take a few days to break completely, so keeping my child’s temperature lower makes her more comfortable in the meantime.